 The good, the bad and the delicious…

-- Deer Chili Beans is very low in saturated fat, contains no cholesterol, and is high in dietary fiber and vitamin A and very high in vitamin C.
+- Deer Chili Beans is very high in dietary fiber, protein, and vitamin C and high in potassium, vitamin A and iron.

 Deer Chili Beans Nutrition Facts